coreycaskey/base-vite-react-template/README.md

 - **TypeScript** — typed React components and config files
 - **Babel (via `@vitejs/plugin-react`)** — fast builds and HMR

+> [!Note]
-> [!Note] > `@vitejs/plugin-react-swc` is a plugin alternative to `@vitejs/plugin-react`.
+> The `@vitejs/plugin-react-swc` plugin is an alternative to `@vitejs/plugin-react`.
 It offers faster builds through speedy web compiler at the potential cost of accuracy and support.
 Consider the most appropriate option for you.

 ### 🧪 Testing